-64. We noticed that the target for expansion of the Hague System to cover 58 Contracting Parties to the Geneva Act could be achieved only partially, covering 51 Contracting

-Parties to the Geneva Act by October 2016.
+64. We noticed that the target for expansion of the Hague System to cover 58 Contracting Parties to the Geneva Act could be achieved only partially, covering 51 Contracting Parties to the Geneva Act by October 2016.
 We further observed from the Program Performance Report 2014/15 that in respect of three performance indicators out of the total seven, results against targets also fell short, as enumerated in the following table:

-Performance Targets Performance Data (Actuals) Remarks Indicator Hague filings 2014 Applications: 4,004 2014 Applications: 2,924 Not achieved and renewals 2015 Applications: 4,941 2015 Applications: 4,111 Not achieved 2014 Designs: 17,519 2014 Designs: 14,441 Not achieved 2015 Designs: 21,636 2015 Designs: 16,435 Not achieved Predominance of the Geneva (1999) Act in the Hague system No (zero) countries bound only by the Hague (1960) Act outside the EU or OAPI; all the remaining consents (five) to termination of the 1934 Act received outside the EU and OAPI still bound only by the 1960 Act.
-Target not achieved by the end of 2015.
+Performance Indicator Targets Performance Data (Actuals) Remarks Hague filings and renewals 2014 Applications: 4,004 2014 Applications: 2,924 Not achieved 2015 Applications: 4,941 2015 Applications: 4,111 Not achieved 2014 Designs: 17,519 2014 Designs: 14,441 Not achieved 2015 Designs: 21,636 2015 Designs: 16,435 Not achieved Predominance of the Geneva (1999) Act in the Hague system No (zero) countries bound only by the Hague (1960) Act outside the EU or OAPI; all the remaining consents (five) to termination of the 1934 Act received e Target not achieved by the end of 2015.
 Target of termination of 1934 Act has been achieved recently.
-Flexibility of Ability to record granular Progress made on the design Not achieved. data recorded design information choices, yet the in the implementation was International scheduled for after the Register conversion of the main IT system, an event that did not occur during the biennium: DIRIS.
+Flexibility of data recorded in the International Register Ability to record granular design information Progress made on the design choices, yet the implementation was scheduled for after the conversion of the main IT system, an event that did not occur during the biennium: DIRIS.
+Not achieved.